csswizardry/csswizardry.github.com/code-reviews.md

    handover session to ensure that you fully understand the entirety of the audit document and know what you need to do next.
-5. **Reconvene:** One to three months later—depending on what would be most appropriate for your organisation—I’ll drop back in and conduct a brief audit against your to-do list that I left you with.
+5. **Reconvene:** One to three months later—depending on what would be most helpful for you—I’ll drop back in and conduct a brief re-audit against the backlog that I left you with.
 This phase ensures you’re accountable, as well as shows me where any regressions may have happened or what you may have struggled to overcome.

 <figure>
 <img src="{{ site.cloudinary }}/img/content/audit-trello.png" alt="" loading="lazy" width="750" height="476" />